-12.I.2.B The removal or transfer of one hundred (100) cubic yards to five hundred (500) cubic yards of material from or onto any lot in any twelve (12) month period in permitted areas requires a permit.
-See Land Use Table for permitting authority.
+- 12.I.2.A The removal or transfer of more than five hundred (500) cubic yards of earthen material in any twelve (12) month period in permitted areas requires a Conditional Use Permit from the Planning Board. - 12.I.2.B The removal or transfer of between one hundred (100) cubic yards and five hundred (500) cubic yards of material in any twelve (12) month period in permitted areas requires a permit.
+See Land Use Table for permitting authority. - 12.I.2.C The expansion of any existing extraction operation in a manner that meets either of the criteria of this sub-section shall also require permitting as specified in this sub-section.